slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"How lucky I am to have something that makes saying goodbye so hard."
 -- A.A.
 Milne*

+> *"A good life is not a life without problems.
+A good life is a life with good problems."
+-- Mark Manson*

 > *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever."
 -- Kevin Kelly*